 - Have a serving platter ready for the cake: the platter should have enough room and high-enough edges to hold excess glaze.

-- After the cake has cooled for 15 minutes, run a knife around the edges to loosen it from the pan.
+- After the cake has cooled for 15 minutes, run a knife around the edges and the center column to loosen it from the pan.
 Invert the pan onto the serving platter and gently remove the pan from the cake.

 - Pour the warm glaze evenly over the top of the still-warm cake.

-- Allow the cake to cool for another 10-15 minutes.
+- Allow the cake to cool for another 10 to 15 minutes.
 Then slice it and serve!

 - Makes 10 generous slices